 As of 2018, the United States boasted 7,570 recognized hospitals.
 And if you live in a large city, you may have your pick of dozens of them.

 But did you know there are different types of hospitals?
-While all hospitals are the same in that they provide healthcare, they differ in the patient populations served, the services provided, and how they are funded and run.
+While all hospitals are the same in that they provide healthcare, they differ in the patient populations served (such as primary immunodeficiency disorders), the services provided, and how they are funded and run.

 Understanding the difference between the different categories can help you make an informed decision about your health at a critical moment in your life.

 Let’s break down the types of hospitals down one by one.